 Power Outage and ‘State of Emergency’

 Meanwhile, conditions in Venezuela have worsened.
 Much of the country, including Caracas, was without power for five days last week, fueling an already precarious situation of food shortages, violence and collapse of the public health system.
 There were reports of looting in the capital Caracas.Blackouts are a common occurrence as the economic crisis has worsened, but never of this magnitude.
 Guaido said the opposition had recorded 17 deaths caused by the blackout, but he called them “murders”.
 “The number of dead could not be independently confirmed.
 Maduro blamed the United States for the blackout, telling supporters at a rally on the 9thof March that the nation’s electric grid was sabotaged, but with no proof.
 The US attributed the outage to the Maduro regime’s “incompetence”.
 On March 11th, near the end of the blackout, US Secretary of State Mike Pompeo announced the withdrawal of remaining diplomats due to deteriorating conditions in Venezuela.

 What options remain?

 Guaido called on his international backers to “keep all options open”.
-However, it is unclear what options remain if the US is bent on regime change.
+However, it is unclear what options remain if the US is bent on failed coup in Venezuela.
 The ramping up of economic sanctions is creating a potential proxy conflict and the failed aid attempt did not result in the expected military dissent that Washington was hoping for.
 Nevertheless, the US has a long and ugly history of military intervention in Latin America.
 The question is whether Trump will back down and is unwilling or unable to enforce his tough talk.
 The same talk he slights his predecessor, Barack Obama, for not backing up with the Assad regime in Syria.